MicrosoftDocs/Devices-docs/surface-hub/surface-hub-teams-room.md

 - Adjust settings for default microphones, cameras, and speakers.
 - Check the client version and search for the latest updates.

 The new Teams Rooms for Surface Hub client, will automatically apply existing settings configured via XML files, provisioning packages, or an MDM provider.
-These methods, explained in [Manage Microsoft Teams configuration on Surface Hub](/microsoftteams/rooms/surface-hub-manage-config), will be superseded by new cloud-based solutions, as described in Simplified management of Teams coming to Surface Hub.
+These methods, explained in [Manage Microsoft Teams configuration on Surface Hub](/microsoftteams/rooms/surface-hub-manage-config), will be superseded by new cloud-based solutions, as described below in [Simplified management of Teams coming to Surface Hub](#simplified-management-of-teams-coming-to-surface-hub).

-## Prepare networking for Teams Rooms
+### Prepare networking for Teams Rooms

 To optimize Teams Rooms refer to the requirements and recommendations described in [Configure networking and Quality of Service for Microsoft Teams Room on Surface Hub](surface-hub-teams-rooms-networking.md).

-## Simplified management of Teams coming to Surface Hub
+### Simplified management of Teams coming to Surface Hub

 When Teams Rooms for Surface Hub is publicly released later this year, admins can take advantage of the following solutions: